Skip to main content

 Repositories involved directly:

-• semgrep: the semgrep command line program;
+• semgrep: the semgrep command line program.

-• ocaml-tree-sitter-semgrep: language-specific setup, generates C/OCaml parsers for semgrep;
+• ocaml-tree-sitter-semgrep: language-specific setup, generates C/OCaml parsers for semgrep.

-├── semgrep-java
+├── bash

 ...

-└── semgrep-ruby
+└── tree-sitter

-When done with the work in ocaml-tree-sitter-semgrep, you'll need a new repo semgrep-X to host the generated parser code.
 Ask someone from the Semgrep team to create one for you.
-For this, they should use the template semgrep-lang-template when creating the repo.
+For this, they should use the template semgrep-lang-template when creating the repository.

 Expedited setup